 Deliverables to be provided to the GSA ISSO, ISSM, and/or COR every three years or when there is a major change to the system.
+(Reference CIO-IT Security-21-112)

-1. Security Assessment Report
+Security Assessment Report Reference: NIST 800-171, Revision 2 Security Requirement 3.12.1 Periodically assess the security controls in organizational systems to determine if the controls are effective in their application.
+Deliver the results of the security assessment conducted by a 3PAO/independent security assessor using the assessment procedures in NIST SP 800-171A, "Assessing Security Requirements for Controlled Unclassified

-Reference: NIST 800-171, Revision 2 Security Requirement 3.12.1 Periodically assess the security controls in organizational systems to determine if the controls are effective in their application.
-Deliver the results of the security assessment conducted by a 3PAO/independent security assessor using the assessment procedures in NIST SP 800-171A, "Assessing Security Requirements for Controlled Unclassified Information, to be completed using the SAR template provided by the GSA.
+Information, to be completed using the SAR template provided by the GSA.
 The SAR is completed in accordance with a security assessment plan that is mutually agreed upon by the GSA, the vendor, and the 3PAO/independent security assessor following the process requirements in CIO-IT Security 21-112.
-The SAR deliverable is due two months prior to completion of the government fiscal year, ending on September 30.
-Due date is the last workday of July.